Cops hunt Oregon torture suspect jailed in Vegas kidnap case - NewsBreak

 “We are using every piece of technology available to locate this man,” said Hensman, the police chief.
 “And I’ll leave it at that.”

-On Tuesday, police went to a home in a residential neighborhood of Grants Pass to investigate an assault, although Hensman didn't want to discuss yet how the officers were alerted.
+On Tuesday, police went to a home in a residential neighborhood of Grants Pass to investigate an assault, though Hensman didn’t want to discuss yet how the officers were alerted.

 When they arrived, the officers found a woman who had been bound and beaten unconscious.
 She was taken to a hospital in critical condition, police said.